 A loud crack came from the TV and the screen turned black, interrupting the Senator mid-sentence.
-Smoke rose from it, filling the room with the smell of melted plastic.
+Smoke rose from the box, filling the room with the smell of melted plastic.

 “Maybe it just broke?”
 One of the boys asked from the other table, followed by quiet murmurs in agreement.
 Annabel didn’t care that they will probably get in trouble for that, she was glad she didn’t have to listen any more about how the humans were merely a victim of vicious monsters.
 They were the ones implementing absurd laws, they initiated military offensives and pending restrictions on basic rights for the Ascendants.
-Driven by fear, jealousy, hate or all of the above – they began the war between their two kinds and now they blamed the Ascendants for being born like this, for having powers beyond their little minds, abilities their science was yet to comprehend.
+Driven by fear, jealousy and hate they began the war between their two kinds and now they blamed the Ascendants for having powers beyond their little minds, abilities their science was yet to comprehend.
 It was pathetic.

-She turned around when the door of the dining room opened, staring at the figure that was just walking in with a smug expression plastered all over his face.
+Annabel turned around when the door of the dining room opened, staring at the figure that was just walking in with a smug expression.
 Most of the recruits greeted him, jumping at the opportunity to shake the intense frustration that had filled the room moments earlier.

-Six months ago she had joined the Order, an ever-growing organization of Ascendants who opposed the new law and all restrictions the humans were trying to impose to the Ascendants; they were the only ones mobilized enough to show their dissent with the system and get away with it.
+Six months ago she had joined the Order, an ever-growing organization of Ascendants who opposed all restrictions the humans were trying to impose to the Ascendants; they were the only ones mobilized enough to show their dissent with the system and get away with it.